sujeetboran/Post_App/README.md

-After downloading the app
+# After downloading the app

 do all migration first by commands

-'''
-python3 manage.py makemigrations
+1) python3 manage.py makemigrations
-python3 manage.py migrate
+2) python3 manage.py migrate
-'''

-After doing migration you can run the server by command
+# After doing migration you can run the server by command
-'''

 python3 manage.py runserver
-'''

-want to create superuser

-'''
-python3 manage.py createsuperuser
-'''